Run To You

 Interestingly, Bryan says the track was completed in one take.
 Bob says it required "about a half-dozen takes out of which the best two or three were then chosen to edit between."
 I wasn't there, so I can't confirm either way.

-Reckless was released on November 5, 1984 (Bryan's 25th birthday).
+The Reckless album was released on November 5, 1984 (Bryan's 25th birthday).
 "Run To You" was the first single from the album.
 Decades later the song continues to be an Adams concert favourite, and it still enjoys significant radio airplay around the world.

 Adams interview CHUM-FM Toronto, Oct.
 7, 2004